lsst-tstn/tstn-010/index.rst

 There is also a section where individuals create directories with their identifying name (e.g. pingraham).
 Notebooks should be cleared of all data prior to committing/pushing, to prevent the repo size from ballooning.
-The repo also holds a series of `examples` which ranges in from telescope operation to EFD mining/analysis.
+The repo also holds a series of `examples` which ranges from telescope operation to EFD mining/analysis.

 Users should still follow the T&S development guidelines when using this repo.
 That means, create a ticket branch to work on, commit code and, once ready, open a PR to have their work integrated to the